-Realizable pay provides the Compensation Committee with a tool to validate the alignment of our NEOs' compensation with the creation of stockholder value, particularly because approximately 67% of our CEO's pay has been linked directly to our stock performance.
-Realizable pay reflects the tangible incentive value of equity awards and increases or decreases with fluctuations in market value.
+Analyses of realizable pay provides the Compensation Committee with a tool to validate the alignment of our NEOs' compensation with the creation of stockholder value.
+Realizable pay reflects the earned value of annual cash performance awards and, and the tangible incentive value of equity awards based on changes in market value.
 When determining the annual equity grants to our NEOs in February of each year, the Compensation Committee believes it is important to take into account not only the grant date values reported in our Summary Compensation Table, but also to consider the effect of the year-end value of our stock on those awards over time.
+This analysis is intended a supplement to the "Pay versus Performance" section beginning on page 69 of the proxy statement.

-The chart below reflects our CEO's total target direct compensation and realizable $pas^{(1)}$ for 2020, 2021, and 2022.
+The chart below reflects our CEO's total target direct compensation and realizable $pay^{(1)}$ for 2021, 2022, and 2023.
 In each of the past three years, there has been a strong positive correlation between the realizable value of our CEO's compensation and our cumulative TSR.(2)

-(1) Realizable pay for each year is defined as the sum of: (1) base salary, (2) annual cash performance award payout, and (3) the value of equity incentive awards granted in that year (i.e., performance share units, restricted stock and the "in the money" value of stock options) calculated using our stock price, in all cases, as of December 30, 2022 (the last trading day of fiscal year 2022).

-(2) Cumulative TSR measured using the closing stock price at the beginning and end of the performance period and slightly differs from cumulative TSR we use to determine RSU payouts since such calculation is measured using a 20-trading day stock price average at the beginning and end of the performance period to smooth out volatility.
+- (1) Realizable pay for each year is defined as the sum of: (1) base salary, (2) annual cash performance award payout, and (3) the value of equity incentive awards granted in that year (i.e., performance share units, restricted stock and the "in the money" value of stock options) calculated using our stock price, in all cases, as of December 29, 2023 (the last trading day of fiscal year 2023). - (2) Cumulative TSR measured using the closing stock price at the beginning and end of the performance period and slightly differs from cumulative TSR we use to determine RSU payouts since such calculation is measured using a 20-trading day stock price average at the beginning and end of the performance period to smooth out volatility.

-OBJECTIVES OF HUNTSMAN'S EXECUTIVE COMPENSATION PROGRAM FOR 2022
+OBJECTIVES OF HUNTSMAN'S EXECUTIVE COMPENSATION PROGRAM FOR 2023